The 13 Best Blackhead Removers, According to Skin Experts

 To properly get rid of blackheads, you need to thoroughly wash your face with a blackhead-specific cleanser; follow up with a facial steamer to open up your pores; and apply a clay mask, which will gently pull dirt, dead skin, and oil from your face, says Gretchen Frieling, M.D., a board-certified Boston dermatopathologist and CEO of GFaceMD.
 Then, employ a blackhead removal tool to extract those stubborn dots, and polish off your face with a clarifying toner.

 While the beauty market is totally saturated with blackhead treatments—from face washes to pore removal strips—only so many of these products truly make a difference, no matter how religiously they’re used.
-Luckily, Dr. Frieling has several recommendations for tools that will unclog even the most blackhead-prone skin.
+Luckily, Dr. Frieling and a couple of dermatologists have several recommendations for tools that will unclog even the most blackhead-prone.
 From pore vacuums and spatula scrubbers to facial steamers and masks, here are the best blackhead removers, according to an expert.
 (Related: Everything You Need to Know About Getting Rid of Blackheads)

 This spatula-like tool works to exfoliate and remove dirt, oil, and grime trapped in your pores through high-frequency vibrations.
-It also features three settings to cleanse, moisturize, and lift skin.
-The cleansing mode removes even the deepest impurities; the moisturizing setting preps your skin so that it is able to absorb your skin-care products (like serums) better; and the lifting mode helps to firm, plump, and reduce wrinkles.
+It also features four settings to cleanse, moisturize, reduce oil, and lift skin.
+The cleansing mode removes even the deepest impurities, while the lifting mode helps to firm, plump, and reduce wrinkles.
 (Related: The 11 Best Anti-Aging Serums, According to Dermatologists)

 Bee Stunning Diamondbuff Microdermabrasion Exfoliation Tool